 How to implement Lean?
 Let’s review more in detail, principles and practices

 All start with precisely identifying the value expected by the ultimate customer through a dialogue.
 This value is expressed as features of the product, the service or a combination of both, to meet the customer’s needs for a specific price at a specific time.

 The Value Stream is the collection of all the activities required to design, build and deliver the product or service to the customer.
 Some activities create value in the end product or service.
-Furthermore, some other do not but are mandatory (type one Muda, waste).
-At last, some activities do not create value and can be avoided (type one Muda, waste).
+Furthermore, some others do not, but are mandatory (type 1 Muda, aka waste).
+At last, some activities do not create value and can be avoided (type 2 Muda).